Established in early 2016, Young Harrow Foundation (YHF) is one of the three founding Young People’s Foundations.

-The Young Harrow Foundation has been working with a local Safer Neighbourhood board to help widen its reach of potential organisations delivering crime reduction programmes.
-This involved the YHF supporting with advertising, broadening networks and working in partnership to provide local context and need.
-Funding of up to £41,000 was available and Voluntary Action Harrow (VAH) has assisted on the allocation of grants to seven organisations.
-VAH also offers continued support when requested.
+Young Harrow Foundation has been working with a local Safer Neighbourhood Board to help widen its reach of potential organisations delivering crime reduction programmes.
+This involved YHF supporting with advertising, broadening networks and working in partnership to provide local context and need.
+Funding of up to £41,000 was available and Voluntary Action Harrow has assisted on the allocation of grants to seven organisations.
+Voluntary Action Harrow also offers continued support when requested.

 YHF supported six groups with the process of applying to Sportivate for funding, all of which were successful.
 Between them, the groups secured a total of just under £11,000 to work with young people to become more active, with a range of innovative projects including sport, dance, football and rugby.

 This promotional film about Young Harrow Foundation was made as part of John Lyon’s Charity Volunteer Films initiative in partnership with Media Trust.